sn3d/dotfiles/README.md

 # make a symlinks to dotiles
 cd ~/dotfiles
 make
 ```

 You have to manually open the `vim` or `nvim` and install plugins with
 ```
 :PlugInstall
 ```

+Also you have to manully install tmux plugins.
+Run the `tmux` and press `ctrl+b` and I capital 'i'.